qintarra/C-Sharp/Tasks/Collections_task/README.md

 Initial and finite index, array length, and array elements in a standard array Array that starts with 0 can be obtained from the array.

 CustomArray should be able to use operator 'foreach' and other constructions that are oriented to the presence of a numerator in class.

+In **CustomArray** implementation of the following functionality is required:
+- Creating of empty user array with a specified first index and a specified number of elements.